ICHRA administration for first-timers

 - A statement explaining how the ICHRA can integrate with Medicare

-- Contact information of an individual or a group of individuals whom participants can contact with questions regarding their ICHRA
+- Contact information for the individual or a group of individuals participants can reach out to with questions regarding their ICHRA

 - A statement explaining an ICHRA’s substantiation process and attestation